 No marble was ever discovered in the cave, but another rich mineral deposit—bat guano was mined until its supply was exhausted.
 Soon thereafter, the Marble Cave Mining and Manufacturing Co. closed its doors and Marmaros became a ghost town.
 During this same time, a local vigilante group known as the Baldknobbers were active in the area and, it is still believed to this day, that they were responsible for burning the town down leaving only its foundations atop the cave!

 Make the most of Fire In The Hole's Grand Finale with UNLIMITED VISITS during the 2023 season.
 A variety of pass options are available including All-Season TrailBlazer Access so you can experience the legend time and time again!
-Hurry - Prices Increase & Bring-A-Friend Tickets Go Away After March 31!Get Passes
+Hurry - Payment Plan Goes Away After June 23!Get Passes

 Did you know that Red Flanders from Fire In The Hole has been hanging out the upstairs window of the Hotel in his classic “red” long johns since ’72?
 It's been well over 50 years since this poor gentleman has seen his trousers.
 We are on a mission to find Red’s pants during this grand finale year of the original iconic ride and need your help…you might even get rewarded!